-Accessorial fee surcharges for additional, supplemental or value added services can easily account for up to 40 percent of your overall FedEx or UPS invoice costs.
+Accessorial fee surcharges for additional, supplemental or value-added services can easily account for up to 40 percent of your overall FedEx or UPS invoice costs.
 After doing some research with our own data, we found something interesting.
-FedEx invoices consistently proved to have higher percentage of accessorial fees over similar sized UPS invoices.
+FedEx invoices consistently proved to have a higher percentage of accessorial fees over similar sized UPS invoices.
 Our random sample data for FedEx produced a 25 to 35 percentage accessorial fee cost from the invoice total.
 UPS invoices produced an 8 to 16 percentage accessorial fee cost from each individual invoice.
 The chart below will show you many different invoices that we split into three main categories: transportation charges, fuel surcharges, and accessorial fees.

 This leads us to another question, does FedEx charge for more fees as a whole or are the fees charges just more expensive than UPS?
 This is a topic we will explore in depth down the road.
 Fuel surcharges are also a key component of your accessorial charges.
 It will typically account for 3 to 6% of the total invoice cost as you can see from our sample data.

 How to reduce accessorial fees:

 The initial step is to quantify the financial impact of accessorial or value-added surcharges on your invoices.
 How much of your yearly shipping cost goes to additional fees?
 After identifying the scope of impact on your business, you’ll have the capacity to distinguish which accessorial are avoidable.
 Finally budget for the accessorials that you cannot avoid so that there are no surprises on your bill at the end of the month.
 In terms of accessorial surcharges, here are a few things you need to know:

 - What percentage of your cost per package is made up of accessorial?

 - Is there a trend?
 Is that percentage trending higher?
 Have there been any recent spikes or unexpected drops?

-- Which accessorial charges have the the largest impact.
+- Which accessorial charges have the largest impact.
 Which occur most frequently?
 Which is costing the most?

 - Is there a specific class of service that attracts more accessorial charges than others, or on specific accounts?